-The market opportunities for IMC-1, if approved, may be smaller than we anticipate.
+The market opportunities for IMC-1 or IMC-2, if approved, may be smaller than we anticipate.

-We expect to initially seek approval for IMC-1 for FM in the United States.
+We are developing IMC-1 for the treatment of FM and IMC-2 for the treatment of LC.
 Our estimates of market potential have been derived from a variety of sources, including scientific literature, patient foundations and primary and secondary market research, and may prove to be incorrect.
 Even if we obtain significant market share for any product candidate, if approved, if the potential target populations are small, we may never achieve profitability without obtaining marketing approval for additional indications.

-We have never obtained marketing approval for a development candidate and we may be unable to obtain, or may be delayed in obtaining, marketing approval for any of our development candidates.
+We have never obtained marketing approval for a product candidate and we may be unable to obtain, or may be delayed in obtaining, marketing approval for any of our product candidates.

 We have never obtained marketing approval for a product candidate.
-It is possible that the FDA may refuse to accept for substantive review any NDAs that we submit for our development candidates or may conclude after review of our data that our application is insufficient to obtain marketing approval of our development candidates.
-If the FDA does not accept or approve our NDAs for our development candidates, it may require that we conduct additional clinical, preclinical or manufacturing validation studies and submit that data before it will reconsider our applications.
+It is possible that the FDA may refuse to accept for substantive review any NDAs that we submit for our product candidates or may conclude after review of our data that our application is insufficient to obtain marketing approval of our product candidates.
+If the FDA does not accept or approve our NDAs for our product candidates, it may require that we conduct additional clinical, preclinical or manufacturing validation studies and submit that data before it will reconsider our applications.
 Depending on the extent of these or any other FDA-required studies, approval of any NDA that we submit may be delayed or may require us to expend more resources than we have available.
 It is also possible that additional studies, if performed and completed, may not be considered sufficient by the FDA to approve our NDAs.

-Any delay in obtaining, or an inability to obtain, marketing approvals would prevent us from commercializing our development candidates, generating revenues and achieving and sustaining profitability.
+Any delay in obtaining, or an inability to obtain, marketing approvals would prevent us from commercializing our product candidates, generating revenues and achieving and sustaining profitability.
 If any of these outcomes occur, we may be forced to abandon our development efforts for our product candidates, which could significantly harm our business.

-Even if we obtain FDA approval for IMC-1 or any other candidates in the United States, we may never obtain approval for or commercialize IMC-1 or any other development candidate in any other jurisdiction, which would limit our ability to realize their full global market potential.
+Even if we obtain FDA approval for IMC-1, IMC-2 or any other product candidates in the United States, we may never obtain approval for or commercialize IMC-1, IMC-2 or any other product candidate in any other jurisdiction, which would limit our ability to realize their full global market potential.

 In order to market any products in any particular jurisdiction, we must establish and comply with numerous and varying regulatory requirements on a country-by-country basis regarding safety and efficacy.
-Approval by the FDA in the United States does not ensure approval by regulatory authorities in other countries or jurisdictions.
+Approval by the FDA in the United States does not ensure approval by regulatory authorities in other jurisdictions.
 However, the failure to obtain approval in one jurisdiction may negatively impact our ability to obtain approval elsewhere.
 In addition, clinical trials conducted in one country may not be accepted by regulatory authorities in other countries, and regulatory approval in one country does not guarantee regulatory approval in any other country.